Additional Online Catalogues and Collections

 This catalogue features artworks from the Wielgus Collection.
 In 1990, Raymond and Laura Wielgus committed their collection of art from Africa, the South Pacific, and the Americas —one of the premier private collections in the United States—and financial resources to the museum.
 In recognition of their extraordinary generosity, the museum named the gallery housing its collection of the arts of Africa, the South Pacific, and the Americas in their honor.

-This web module is based on the exhibition The Grand Tour: Art and Travel, 1740–1914, which was on display at the Indiana University Art Museum from September 20 through December 21, 2008.
+This is a companion piece to the exhibition The Grand Tour: Art and Travel, 1740–1914, which was on display at the Indiana University Art Museum from September 20 through December 21, 2008.
 The exhibition included ninety-eight works from the museum's permanent collection, as well as ten books from the Lilly Library.
 A variety of visual materials— paintings, sculptures, drawings and watercolors, photographs, sketchbooks, journals, and illustrated travel memoirs and guidebooks—reveal the intersections of art, travel, culture, and politics in eighteenth- and nineteenth-century European and North American society.

 This permanent online exhibit is an adaptation of the Eskenazi Museum of Art's 2009 special exhibition, From Pen to Printing Press: Ten Centuries of Islamic Book Arts.
 All of the materials featured in the exhibit and on this website are housed in Indiana University collections on the Bloomington campus, primarily at the art museum or the IU Lilly Library, and are accessible to the general public.

 An avid art collector, Herman B Wells displayed artwork ranging from sixteenth-century paintings to contemporary sculpture throughout his home and office.
-This module offers a glimpse into his personal collection, gifted to the museum and campus art collection.
+Living with Art offers a glimpse into his personal collection, gifted to the museum and campus art collection.